getlantern/http-proxy-archived/README.md

-# Lantern Chained Server in Go
+# HTTP Proxy in Go

 ## Run